5 Powerful Self-Care Rituals for Black Women Healing in Their Prime

 Ideas for Solo Dates:

-- Cozy Date: Spend the afternoon at a café with a good book and your favorite candle from home
+• Cozy Date: Spend the afternoon at a café with a good book, a warm drink, and no pressure to be anything but present.

 During Your Date: Be Fully Present Turn off your phone or put it on airplane mode.
 No work emails, no social media, no distractions.
 This is sacred time between you and yourself.
 Practice one of the most underrated self-care rituals for Black women, being alone without being lonely.

-After Your Date: Reflect and Journal When you get home, light a candle (may we suggest our Crown & Contour Pillow Candle?) and reflect on these questions:
+After Your Date: Reflect and Journal When you get home, give yourself ten quiet minutes and reflect on these questions:

 Why This Works for Black Women: Many of us spend so much time caring for others that we forget how to care for ourselves with the same tenderness.
 Solo dates teach you how to romance yourself, celebrate your own company, and fill your own cup.
 The more you practice self-care for Black women rituals like this, the less you'll seek external validation, because you'll know you're enough, all by yourself.